What definitions apply to the Privacy Policy?

 privacy@K12.com

-You can request information about the disclosure of your PI for direct marketing purposes of other entities.
-You can also tell Stride not to disclose PI to others for their direct marketing purposes.
-You can do so by emailing us at privacy@K12.com.
+You can request information about the disclosure of your PI for direct/targeted marketing purposes of other entities.
+You can also tell Stride not to disclose PI to others for their direct/targeted marketing purposes.
+You can do so by emailing us at privacy@K12.com or calling 703-483-7000.
+You may also opt-out, by clicking the "Do Not Sell or Share My Personal Information" link.

-California residents have certain additional rights related to their PI collected by and on behalf of a business subject to the California Consumer Protection Act (“CCPA”) statutes.
+Residents of those states have certain additional rights related to their Personal Information collected by and on behalf of a business subject to the state’s privacy laws.

 Identifiers - This information is collected from you and is used to identify users and includes such things as names, email addresses, telephone numbers, usernames, IP addresses or other identifiers.